 Get the phone into a cool environment

 First things first.
 If your phone has been sitting in direct sunlight or in front of a heat source (such as a fireplace), then you need to start cooling the device down.
 Get into a room with a cooler temperature, or start an electric fan.
-Remove the protective cover (if there is one) and wave it in front of the cold air.
+Remove any case you might have installed and place it in front of the cold air.

 Shut down all unnecessary running apps

 The next step is to shut down all unnecessary running apps on the phone (preferably all of them.)
 On the newer iPhones, swipe up from the bottom of the screen until you get the thumbnails of each open app.
 Then swipe up each one till they disappear.

 You might think it’s strange that we told you to shut down all running apps before restarting the phone.
 But if you were to restart the phone first, it would also merely restart all the running apps.
 So you need to shut down the apps first, then restart.
 You can also just leave the phone off if you can survive without doom scrolling for a while.

 Stop charging it